-The MAX Transit router has been designed for harsh road conditions.
+The MAX Transit router was designed for harsh road conditions.
 Certifications include Shock and vibration resistance (EN 61373:2010), Railway Applications (EN 50155), and Electromagnetic Compatibility.
-Hopefully, our Airstream will not be putting these certifications to any real test.
+For the sake of our our Airstream we're hoping not to put these certifications to any real-world test.

 MAX Transit provides simultaneous dual-band Wi-Fi over two independent networks that work together to maximize throughput.
 The entire setup is easily managed through InControl 2 cloud-based management where you can monitor celluar use, location, individual clients and pretty much anything else related to internet connectivity on the road.